skillrepos/cc-se/labs.md

 **Why:** You can review plans before execution to ensure desired outcomes.

 **Action:** After Claude presents the plan, you could modify it if you wanted by selecting `ctrl+g`.
-1. Go ahead and select that key sequence to bring the plan up in the editor.
+1. Go ahead and select that key sequence (ctrl+g) to bring the plan up in the editor.
 2. (Optional) To see the markdown version of the plan (if you're in VS Code, you can right-click and select *Reopen Editor with ...
 Text Editor*).
 3. After you're done reviewing it, you can close the file (close the original file if you also opened a preview version).
 4. Then **select option 1** to proceed and auto-accept edits.